 What can field staff do?

 SNAP-Ed staff can partner with their agent, another community partner or group, or school to establish, reinvigorate, or enhance community and school gardens.
 Garden teams will work towards policy, system, or environmental changes in their community for SNAP eligible low-income populations.
-Nutrition education (direct or indirect) is required to be integrated in garden projects.
+Nutrition education (direct or indirect) is required to be integrated in garden projects, and it is preferred to include both direct and indirect nutrition education.
 Efforts to include both PSE work and education constitute a multi-level intervention in which access to the garden or its produce reinforces the nutrition knowledge and skills gained from classes.

 If you plan to add a summer garden PSE project goal, first ensure your project has a reportable outcome that aligns with SNAP-Ed program guidelines and that a plan for maintaining the garden throughout the growing season is in place.
-PSE project contributions by SNAP-Ed is typically in the form of staff time spent assisting with planning the project.
+PSE project contributions by SNAP-Ed are typically in the form of staff time spent assisting with planning the project.
 Some examples of reportable PSE changes that may come from working with a partner on a garden project include:

 Edible gardens (establish, reinvigorate, enhance food gardens)